nais/handbook/files/fixtures.md

 ### PIG-meetings

 - utvikleropplevelse (developer experience) takes place every Tuesday afternoon at 14:30.

-- Kubeops is normally thursday mornings at 09:00 but not reccurring - invites sent to interested parties a few days in advance
+- Kubeops is normally thursday mornings at 09:00 but not reccurring - invites sent to interested parties a few days in advance.

-- Aiven is a biweekly thing - friday mornings at 09:00
+- Aiven is a biweekly thing - friday mornings at 09:00.

 [Back](../README.md)